Cerchie/event-sourcing-for-the-rest-of-us/README.md

 1. Clone the repo.

-1a. add a file .env in the root dir with values CONFLUENT_API_KEY and CONFLUENT_API_SECRET
+1a. add a file .env in the root dir with values CONFLUENT_API_KEY and CONFLUENT_API_SECRET from a cloud env you've set up with a topic named 'test'

 2. npm install